wilsonrljr/sysidentpy/docs/book/10 - Case Studies.md

 | $k_{1}$    | $5.37 \, N/cm$   | $\eta$       | $251 \, s^{-1}$ |
 | $x_{0}$    | $0 \, cm$      | $A$           | $47.2$       |

 For this particular study, both displacement and voltage inputs, $x$ and $E$, respectively, were generated by filtering a white Gaussian noise sequence using a Blackman-Harris FIR filter with $6$Hz cutoff frequency.
-The integration step-size was set to $h = 0.002$, following the procedures described in [Martins, S. A. M. and Aguirre, L. A.]([Sufficient conditions for rate-independent hysteresis in autoregressive identified models - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0888327015005968)).
+The integration step-size was set to $h = 0.002$, following the procedures described in [Martins, S. A. M. and Aguirre, L. A. - Sufficient conditions for rate-independent hysteresis in autoregressive identified models](https://www.sciencedirect.com/science/article/abs/pii/S0888327015005968).
 These procedures are for identification purposes only since the inputs of a MRD could have several different characteristics.

 The data used in this example is provided by the Professor Samir Angelo Milani Martins.